ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 (sec_userdoc_overview)=
-# Pyerk User Documentation Overview
+# Pyirk User Documentation Overview

 (sec_keys)=
-## Keys in Pyerk
+## Keys in Pyirk

-In Pyerk there are the following kinds of keys:
+In Pyirk there are the following kinds of keys:
 - a) short_key like `"R1234"`
 - b) name-labeled key like `"R1234__my_relation"` (consisting of a short_key, a delimiter (`__`) and a label)
 - c) prefixed short_key like `"bi__R1234"` (here the prefix `bi` refers to the module `builtin_entities`)